Scientific Name

 How to Grow and Care

 Perhaps the most important aspect of epiphytic cactus care is the potting soil.
-Experts are strongly divided on the subject of using commercial cacti or orchid mixes, but they agree that epiphytes need well-draining potting soil with lots of air space since the roots would naturally be exposed to air.
+Experts are strongly divided on using commercial cacti or orchid mixes, but they agree that epiphytes need well-draining potting soil with lots of air space since the roots would naturally be exposed to air.
 If you wish to create your own mix, start with a basic formulation of 60 percent potting soil to 40 percent perlite.
 Other amendments are often added, including peat, orchid bark, sand, fine gravel, and leaf mold.
-Aim for a pH of 5.0 to 6.0 and plan to repot every 2 to 3 years if you use ingredients that eventually break down completely, such as orchid bark.
+Aim for a pH of 5.0 to 6.0, and plan to repot every 2 to 3 years if you use ingredients that eventually break down completely, such as orchid bark.

 Learn more at Tips for Growing Epiphytic Cacti.